wp-plugins/bot-block-stop-spam-google-analytics-referrals/readme.txt

 3. Configure the plugin by going to the `Bot Block` menu that appears in your admin menu under 'Settings'

 == Frequently Asked Questions ==
-=I am still seeing spam traffic showing in Analytics= Watch the video within the plugins settings page - to block 100% of the spam traffic it is a 2 step process
+= I am still seeing spam traffic showing in Analytics = Watch the video within the plugins settings page - to block 100% of the spam traffic it is a 2 step process

-=Can I see the full list of blocked sites?=
+= Can I see the full list of blocked sites? =
 Yes go here: http://botblock.rickydawn.com/block_list.php

-=Something has gone wrong and my site isn't working= Disable the plugin, if you cannot get into your admin area delete the plugin files via FTP.
+= Something has gone wrong and my site isn't working = Disable the plugin, if you cannot get into your admin area delete the plugin files via FTP.
 Then drop us a message on the support page.

 == Screenshots ==

-1. Plugin settings page
+01. Plugin settings page
-2. Stats found within plugin
+02. Stats found within plugin

 == Changelog ==